grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 There is many filters type to chose from (see instrument parameters): moog, diode, korg 35, lpf18...

-Be careful as some filters may have unstability issues with some parameters! (note : they are all checked against safety but there could be bugs...)
+Be careful as some filters may have unstability issues with some parameters! (note : they are all checked for safety but there could be bugs...)

 There is three type of band-limited waveforms : sawtooth, square, triangle

 There is also a noise waveform and additional brownian / pink noise.
+This may be usefull for some instruments such as String resonance / Modal.

 The RGBA parameters are